martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Clients provide certificate authentication by sending one or more `CERTIFICATE` frames (see {{http-certificate}}) on stream zero, followed by a `CERTIFICATE_PROOF` frame.
-If the `CERTIFICATE_PROOF` frame is marked as both `SOLICITED` and `AUTOMATIC_USE`, the provided certificate can be immediately applied by the server to all streams on which a `CERTIFICATE_REQUIRED` frame has been sent previously with the same identifier.
+If the `CERTIFICATE_PROOF` frame is marked as `AUTOMATIC_USE`, the provided certificate can be immediately applied by the server to all streams on which a `CERTIFICATE_REQUIRED` frame has been sent previously with the same identifier.
 Otherwise, the client will send subsequent `USE_CERTIFICATE` frames (see {{http-use-certificate}}) to indicate the streams on which it intends the certificate to be considered.

-Clients may also provide authentication without being asked, if desired, by sending `CERTIFICATE`, `CERTIFICATE_PROOF`, and `USE_CERTIFICATE` frames without waiting for a server-generated `CERTIFICATE_REQUEST`.
-If a client receives a `CERTIFICATE_REQUIRED` frame referencing parameters for which it has already provided a matching certificate, it MAY reply with a `USE_CERTIFICATE` frame referencing the previous `CERTIFICATE` frame.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}